-134.3.1 Program Structure
+Program Structure 134.3.1

-- Degree Core: A group of required courses in recreation and leisure studies totaling ★69 including a full-term practicum. - (2) Patterns of Concentration: An area of focus allowing students to develop a beginning competency in an area of professional career specialization.
-Each pattern consists of ★36. - (3) Option Component: A group of courses totalling ★15 which may be taken from within the Faculty or from departments outside the Faculty.
+- (1) Degree Core: A group of required courses in recreation and leisure studies totalling ★69 including a full-term practicum. - Patterns of Concentration: An area of focus allowing students to develop a beginning competency in an area of professional career specialization.
+Each pattern consists of ★36. - Option Component: A group of courses totalling ★15 which may be taken from within the Faculty or from departments outside the Faculty.

-134.3.2 Course Sequence
+134.3.2 Course Sequence for BARLS